michaelt/streaming-network-tcp-examples/README.md

      hello
      hheelllloo

-But let's try the Haskell client that interacts with 4000 and 4001 together, i.e.:
+Now let's try the Haskell client that interacts with 4000 and 4001 together, i.e.:

     clientPipeline :: IO ()